THE PERVERSION OF GRACE

 The Kingdom of God is the doing of God’s will in the earth as it is performed in Heaven.
 Therefore any teaching suggesting that the Kingdom of God is something other than the actual performing of God’s will by people in the earth, the actual practice of righteousness, holiness, and obedience to God, is against the Christian Gospel, the Gospel of the Kingdom of God—that which was preached by John the Baptist, Jesus of Nazareth, and the Apostles of the Lamb.

-Whosoever therefore shall break one of these least commandments, and shall teach men so, he shall be called the least in the kingdom of heaven: but whosoever shall do and teach them, the same shall be called great in the kingdom of heaven.
+“Whoever therefore breaks one of the least of these commandments, and teaches men so, shall be called least in the kingdom of heaven; but whoever does and teaches them, he shall be called great in the kingdom of heaven.
 (Matthew 5:19)

 Forgiveness is our introduction to the program of deliverance.
 Forgiveness does not stand by itself as the product of the work of Calvary.
 Forgiveness, the appeasing of God’s wrath by the shed blood of the cross, has meaning only in terms of the deliverance of the individual.
 Forgiveness is maintained only on the condition that the believer is moving forward in the program of release, of redemption.
 The moment the believer in Jesus begins to grow careless, to draw back, to neglect his salvation, he comes into disfavor with the Lord.

-Now the just shall live by faith: but if any man draw back, my soul shall have no pleasure in him.
+Now the just shall live by faith; but if anyone draws back, My soul has no pleasure in him.”
 (Hebrews 10:38)

 It is obvious that many passages of the New Testament speak of works of righteousness we Christians are to perform.
 This is true of the writings of the Apostle Paul—the principal proponent of “grace.”
 But pastors and evangelists do not always make clear the role of works in the Christian redemption.